sorphwer/jekyll-theme-panda/_posts/2020-6-19-dev-routine.md

    - Tree view/Diff view/Terminal view

    For full feature please visit *Theme Showcase* , to customize prism plugin please refer to https://prismjs.com/

+- Known issues:

+  - Since path issue (all assets file will be wrapped by remote-theme), `mathjax` font can not load successfully.

+  - User have to manually disable default rouge by editing `_config`:

+    ```yml
+    markdown: kramdown
+    kramdown:
+       syntax_highlighter_opts:
+          disable : true
+    ```

+  - Scroll bar style of code block is missing